Carotti/tableau-printer/README.md

 # Notes

-Current main.cpp is just hacked together, feel free to use tableau.hpp independantly...
+Current main.cpp is just hacked together, feel free to use tableau.hpp independently...

 Also note that with Tableau<Fraction<int>>, most *real* problems won't be solvable, since the ints in Fraction will overflow.
 However, for pretty-printing nice example tableaus, this works nicely.
 For the latter, consider Tableau<Double> but be wary of rounding errors..